-Join Garrick Chow for an in-depth discussion in this video Copyrighting your original songs, part of Getting Started in the Business of Songwriting.
+Join Garrick Chow for an in-depth discussion in this video Copyrighting your original songs, part of The Business of Songwriting: First Steps.

 Who owns a song?
 Well, the copyright holder, that's who, but what is a copyright?
 A copyright officially identifies who actually owns a song.
 The owner of the song has the right to reproduce or make copies of a song.
 The right to copy, copyright, the name makes sense.
 A copyright also gives the copyright owner the right to give others permission to reproduce or make copies of the song.
 When you copyright a song, that means the song is given protection under U.S., and in many cases, international law, against infringement or illegal copying.
 Whether someone can reproduce it, perform it or create variations of the song is a matter of them acquiring the proper licensing through you, your publisher or another representative organization like ASCAP or the Harry Fox agency, which we'll be looking at later.

 The good news is that in most countries, including the U.S., songs are automatically considered copyrighted as long as they're original and in a fixed state.
 Meaning the song can't infringe on other songs by being identical or substantially similar to other songs.
 And it has to be in a tangible form like being written down on paper or recorded to tape or a computer hard drive.
 So as long as you've written an original song and it's recorded in some way, it's automatically copyrighted.
 Also, bear in mind that if you've recorded a song, you'll have both the intellectual copyright, as well as the copyright to that particular recording.